DanJecu/cat-wiki/README.md

 ## What I Learned

-The app is built using Next.js, that allowed me to implement server-side rendering (SSR) and hybrid static generation.
 Throughout the development process, I familiarized myself with Next.js and its features.
 I gained knowledge in Next.js's routing system, server-side rendering (SSR), hybrid static generation, and the use of dynamic routes to render individual cat breed pages.
 ## Screenshots